MaSyMoS/masymos-core/dev/doc/docs_docker.rst

             #. clone masymos repositories (master), if they are missing
             #. create maven artifacts volume ``masymos_maven_artifacts``, if missing
             #. build docker image ``masymos-jar-builder``, if missing or if parameter ``rebuild`` is set
+            #. on Windows-Systems (git-bash or cygwin) the script needs to edit the volume paths for docker - for debugging reasons these paths are written to the output (see ``OSTYPE``)
             #. run docker container ``masymos-jar-builder`` and remove it afterwards
             #. output non-success docker return codes